MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 If the local subnet firewall rule is disabled on a server version of Windows, **Enable-PSRemoting** re-enables it, regardless of the value of this parameter.

 To remove the local subnet restriction and enable remote access from all locations on public networks, use the **Set-NetFirewallRule** cmdlet in the **NetSecurity** module.
-For more information, see Notes and Examples.

-This parameter is introduced in Windows PowerShell 3.0.
+This parameter was introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter